Acetyl-L-Carnitine and restoring missing periods

 It is important to note that all three studies were performed by the same group so there is not independent confirmation of the effectiveness of ALC, although I can certainly share some anecdotes from women who have used it after examining this evidence (in another post ’cause this one is already a monster!!).

-The first study was performed in 1991, on 20 women with amenorrhea.
+The first study was performed in 1991, on 20 women with no periods.
 The criteria for participation were:

 Patients were divided into two groups – 10 patients with LH less than 3 IU/mL (average of 0.9 +/- 0.1) and 10 with LH greater than 3 IU/mL (average of 7.1 +/- 1.5).
 Unfortunately no control group, but I guess we assume each person is their own control and with 6+ months of amenorrhea likelihood of natural cycles returning without any change in habits is low.